 Single-semester borrowers at the College of Central Florida (Summer-semester loans are considered single-semester loans)

-By federal regulation all single semester Stafford Loans (subsidized or unsubsidized), must have at least two disbursements.
+By federal regulation all single semester federal direct student Loans (subsidized or unsubsidized), must have at least two disbursements.
 Therefore, any loan that covers a period of one semester (due to student request or as required by federal regulation) will be disbursed in the following manner:

 • Disbursement 1: 50% of the total loan amount will be disbursed after the drop/add period has ended, per the college calendar (first-time borrowers at the College of Central Florida are subject to a mandatory 30 day delay of their first disbursement).